ludat/conferer/docs/tutorial.md

 import Conferer
 ```

-Conferer is not coupled with any concrete library so we need to import
+We also need to import [conferer-warp](https://hackage.haskell.org/package/conferer-warp)
-[conferer-warp](https://hackage.haskell.org/package/conferer-warp) which tells conferer how to
+which tells conferer how to create warp's `Settings`.
-deserialize warp's config

 ```haskell
 import Conferer.FromConfig.Warp ()